-Sheltering Arms is seeking a Unit Supervisor for our Foster Care and Adoption Department.
-At Sheltering Arms, the Administrative Supervisor will function within the context of the Family Team Conference model to establish and review permanency-planning goals, ensuring the overall safety, growth and development of every child, placed in the care of Sheltering Arms Children and Family Services.
+Job Summary: At Sheltering Arms, the Administrative Supervisor will function within the context of the Family Team Conference model to establish and review permanency-planning goals, ensuring the overall safety, growth and development of every child, placed in the care of Sheltering Arms Children and Family Services.

 - Supervise a unit of 4 caseworkers providing quality services to children in placement, their birth families and foster parents.
 Assure the appropriate and effective delivery of casework services in accordance with OCFS, Children’s Services and the agency standards and policies

 - Assist in the hiring and orientation of new staff to all procedures and policies related to IOC, including business practices and case management responsibilities.

 - Provide weekly individual and biweekly group supervision ensuring that safety issues and risk factors are fully identified and addressed in every case.

 - Identify staff individual training needs and make recommendation to Training Department for meeting such needs.